Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Preliminaries Related Work

 \subsection{Bi-Encoder Loss Functions}

-In the typical training setup for bi-encoder models, data comes in the form of triplets $(q, d^+, d^-)$, comprising a query, a positive document, and a negative document.
-Various loss functions have been proposed within this setup: for instance, triplet loss aims to adjust the representation space so that the positive document $d^+$ is closer to the query $q$ than the negative document $d^-$ by a certain margin~$\varepsilon$~\citep{schroff:2015}. \citet{karpukhin:2020} minimize the negative log-likelihood between a single positive example and multiple negative examples. \citet{xiong:2021} minimize a classification loss function like binary cross-entropy, hinge loss, or negative log-likelihood between scores predicted for pairs of positive and negative examples.
-All aim to rearrange representations to prioritize relevance, i.e., learn a representation space in which for a query, a relevant passage is closer than a non-relevant passage by a margin $\varepsilon$.
+In the typical training setup for bi-encoder models, data comes in the form of triplets~$(q, d^+, d^-)$, comprising a query, a positive document~$d^+$, and a negative document~$d^-$.
+Various loss functions have been proposed within this setup: for instance, triplet loss aims to adjust the representation space so that the positive document~$d^+$ is closer (i.e., more relevant) to the query~$q$ than the negative document~$d^-$ by a certain margin~$\varepsilon$~\citep{schroff:2015}. \citet{karpukhin:2020} minimize the negative log-likelihood between a single positive document and multiple negative documents. \citet{xiong:2021} minimize a classification loss function like binary cross-entropy, hinge loss, or negative log-likelihood between scores predicted for documents pairs.
+All aim to rearrange representations to prioritize relevance, i.e., to learn a representation space in which for a query, a relevant document is closer than a non-relevant document by a margin~$\varepsilon$.

 In knowledge distillation contexts, teacher scores provide a source of supervision.
-The MarginMSE loss~\cite{hofstatter:2020} adopts the concept of optimizing the mean squared error between the relevance difference, i.e., $\phi(q,d^+) - \phi(q, d^-)$, and a desired target $\varepsilon$.
-The value of $\varepsilon$ is dictated individually for each triplet by its predicted teacher model output.
+The MarginMSE loss~\cite{hofstatter:2020} adopts the concept of optimizing the mean squared error between the relevance difference, i.e., $\varphi(q,d^+) - \varphi(q, d^-)$, and a desired target~$\varepsilon$.
+The value of~$\varepsilon$ is dictated individually for each triplet by its predicted teacher model output.
 This notion of introducing an `adaptive' target value for each instance also has broader applications beyond distillation.
-For instance, \citet{li:2020} use class distances in an image classification problem as adaptive target, \citet{ha:2021} use differences in ground-truth labels as adaptive targets for learning to rank, and \citet{sharma:2024} use the similarity between augmented views of the same sample.
+For instance, \citet{li:2020} use class distances in an image classification problem as adaptive target, \citet{ha:2021} use differences in ground-truth labels as adaptive targets for learning-to-rank, and \citet{sharma:2024} use the similarity between augmented views of the same sample.
 We apply self-distillation to predict an adaptive target for each training triplet using the bi-encoder model itself.